 While it has not been verified, the dossier, which included explicit sexual and financial allegations against Trump, created further speculation about any Trump connection to Russian officials – a question that has dogged his campaign and presidency.

-The firm was originally retained during the election by the conservative website Washington Free Beacon who wanted opposition research on Trump.
+The firm was originally retained during the election by the conservative website Washington Free Beacon which wanted opposition research on Trump and other GOP candidates.

-After Trump became the GOP presidential nominee, Clinton and the DNC retained Fusion GPS through lawyer Marc Elias and his firm, Perkins Coie, Fox News confirmed.
+After Trump became the Republican nominee, Clinton and the Democratic National Committee retained Fusion GPS through lawyer Marc Elias and his firm, Perkins Coie.

 Clinton reportedly did not know about the dossier until BuzzFeed News published it in January 2017.
 Democrats have defended it as simply opposition research.